MetOffice/forest/doc/source/howto-drivers.rst

        def __init__(self, **kwargs):
            pass

-To invoke this hypothetical driver from the command line a user would either specify it as ``--file-type minimal`` or place it in a config file.
+To invoke this driver a user would either specify it as ``--file-type minimal`` on the command line or place it in a config file.

 .. code-block:: yaml